STAB-Inc/Bygone.Resources/README.md

-# DECO1800-Resources
+# Bygone-Resources
-Resources for the DECO project
+Resources for Bygone